ramadanmostafa/flask-play/README.md

-# NewStore Cloud Developer Task

 ## Introduction

 This is a two-step code challenge with the following **GOAL**:

     Deliver a small and simple flask-based RESTful-ish API for managing users

-#### Part 1

-- The candidate should extend the existing code to implement at least one of the user stories below.

-#### Part 2

-The candidate comes for an in-house interview (or remote interview) where they will pair-program with a NewStore engineer to further extend the code.